nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Spherical:** Pertaining to the spherical shape of the fullerene B(80) molecule, highlighting its geometric property.

-### Expanded Definition and Usage\nFullerene B(80) is notable for its potential in diverse applications, including the development of new electronic devices where its unique electronic properties can be exploited, and in materials science for creating stronger and lighter materials.
+### Expanded Definition and Usage:
+Fullerene B(80) is notable for its potential in diverse applications, including the development of new electronic devices where its unique electronic properties can be exploited, and in materials science for creating stronger and lighter materials.
 Additionally, its unique chemical interactions make it a candidate for drug delivery systems, where it can encapsulate pharmaceutical compounds and release them in targeted areas, particularly in cancer therapy.
 The molecule's structural properties also position it as a subject of study in high-performance catalysts and superconductors.